Czech Beef Goulash (Hovězí Guláš)

 If cooking on the stove top, add 3 cups of beef broth.
 Cover and simmer gently until beef is tender, between 2-4 hours, stirring occasionally.
 The liquid should reduce and become thicker.
 Add additional beef broth or water if the guláš becomes too dry.

-Alternatively, if using a pressure cooker or Instant Pot, add ~2 cups of beef broth and cook at high pressure for 20 minutes.
+Alternatively, if using a pressure cooker or Instant Pot, add 1.5 to 2 cups of beef broth (the broth should not cover the beef) and cook at high pressure for 25 minutes.
 Use the “natural release” method on Instant Pot (this takes 10 minutes).
-When completed and beef is tender, boil the guláš rapidly on the stove top or use the Instant Pot sauté function until gravy has thickened and reduced.
+When completed, check to see if the beef is tender, then boil the guláš rapidly on the stove top or use the Instant Pot sauté function until gravy has thickened and reduced.

 Adjust seasoning and check thickness of the gravy.
 If desired, add 1-2 Tbsp of all-purpose flour dissolved in hot water to further thicken in the gravy.